 From alt sugars to environmentally friendly meat blends; these are the top 10 food trends Whole Food predicts will have our attention—and appetite—in 2020.

-If you were wondering why there aren’t more West African influences or seed butter options at the grocery store, that might all be changing in 2020.
-Whole Foods Market has released its annual forecasted food trends report, and through its unique access to the global food market and supply chain, has made some predictions as to what we might all be munching and guzzling this time next year.
+If you were wondering why there isn’t more West African influence or seed butter options at the grocery store, that might all be changing in 2020.
+Whole Foods has released its annual forecasted food trends report, and through its unique access to the global food market and supply chain, has made some predictions as to what we might all be munching and guzzling this time next year.

 The report is, of course, not without some self-dealing as the categories are all supplemented with items you can buy at the upscale grocer, and in that respect should be taken with a grain of salt.
-But The Whole Foods trend report has in fact accurately predicted trends in the past including last year’s report which flagged that CBD foods and faux meat snacks would explode (and boy have they ever).
+But it’s also worth noting the Whole Foods’ trend report has accurately predicted trends in the past including last year’s which flagged that CBD foods and faux meat snacks would explode (and boy have they ever).